Institute of Management Development and Research, Pune: Eligibility

 All candidates to the PGDM of IMDR are required to take the CAT (Common Admission Test) of the Indian Institutes of Management (IIM).
 Recently IMDR got AICTE approval and because of AICTE & DTE approval, other entrance tests like MAT/ CMAT/ XAT/ ATMA/ GMAT are accepted.
 The institute also accepts scores from MH-CET.
 You can check the admission section on official institute website for latest updates.

 Library

 The library at IMDR spans an area of 3570 sqft.
 The library has a total collection of 17,058 books and reference sources, 763 CDs, 231 DVDs, 1,250 seminar reports/ working papers, and 364 audio-visual cassettes.
 There are currently 77 journals and bound volumes of some prominent journal materiel that have been kept for over 12 years.
 It has eight English and four local language newspapers, which are preserved for six months and three months respectively.

-Course offered (PGDM)
+Post Graduate Diploma in Management

 The Post Graduate Diploma in Management (PGDM) is a two-year full-time programme.
 The programme is divided into four semesters, each of approximately 16 weeks.
 Classes are usually held from 9 am to 5 pm.
 The USP of the course is the embedded six months internship program, conducted during the second semester.